STUAAAAAAAAAART/stuaaaaaaaaaart.github.io/posts/2024/Note_2024-005_nodesToPython.md

 date: 2024-08-11 00:00:00 +0800
 ---

+**UPDATE 2025: code has since been edited, a follow-up to this page will be written at a later date, to address `ikHandle`s and the proper invocations to create them, instead of lazy node spawning**

 # Converting a selection of nodes in the maya node editor to python commands

 **Problem**: writing python code to codify a node network takes a long time due to: